-GCSE Geopgrapht Grade 6.
-Fieldwork is an essential part of the course and students must be committed to participating in the fieldwork activities.
-Numerous day visits will be made in the local area.
-Students are also expected to attend a five day residential in Year 12, costing around £310.
-(Students may qualify for support through the 16-19 Bursary) Further details: Speak to: Mr M Johnson mjohnson@chipping-norton.oxon.sch. uk aqa.org.uk/subjects/geography/ as-and-A level/geography-7037 SUMMARY OF COURSE STRUCTURE, CONTENT AND ASSESSMENT: COURSE STRUCTURE COMPONENT 1: PHYSICAL GEOGRAPHY - a.
-Water and Carbon Cycles, - b.
-Either hot desert, coastal or glacial systems and landscapes. - c.
-Either hazards or Ecosystems under stress - 2 hour 30min paper 40% of A level COMPONENT 2: HUMAN GEOGRAPHY - a.
-Global systems and global governance - Changing places b. - c.
-Either contemporary urban environments, population and the environment or resource security.
+SUMMARY OF COURSE STRUCTURE, CONTENT AND ASSESSMENT:

+COURSE STRUCTURE COMPONENT 1: PHYSICAL GEOGRAPHY

+- a.
+Water and Carbon Cycles,

+- b.
+Either hot desert, coastal or glacial systems and landscapes.

+- c.
+Either hazards or Ecosystems under stress

+2 hour 30 min paper - 40% of A level

+COMPONENT 2: HUMAN GEOGRAPHY

+- a.
+Global systems and global governance

+- b.
+Changing places

+- c.
+Either contemporary urban environments, population and

+the environment or resource security.

-2 hour 30min paper - 40% of A level COMPONENT 3: GEOGRAPHICAL FIELDWORK INVESTIGATION Students complete an individual investigation which must include data collected in the field.
+2 hour 30 min paper - 40% of A level COMPONENT 3: GEOGRAPHICAL FIELDWORK INVESTIGATION Students complete an individual investigation which must include data collected in the field.
 The individual investigation must be based on a question or issue defined and developed by the student relating to any part of the specification content.
 3,000 - 4,000 words, 20% of A level, marked by teachers and moderated by AQA.
 WHAT COULD I GO ON TO DO AT THE END OF THE COURSE?
-As one of the most employable degree choices possible, Geography links with many careers and further education courses, e.g. planning, tourism and leisure studies, surveying and cartography, and is recognised as a good foundation for many other degrees such as politics, sociology, accountancy, computer studies.
-Geography is recognised by most universities as both an Arts and a Science subject.
-Students studying Geography become critical and reflective learners, inspired by the world around them, with an awareness of their own role and responsibilities as future global citizens. " AS A RESULT OF THE EXCELLENT EXPERIENCE THEY HAVE IN SIXTH FORM, STUDENTS ARE VERY WELL PREPARED FOR THEIR FUTURES.
-THE COMPREHENSIVE PROGRAMME OF WORK-RELATED ACTIVITIES, INCLUDING THE INVOLVEMENT OF LOCAL BUSINESSES, COMBINES EFFECTIVELY WITH PERSONALISED CAREERS ADVICE. "
+As one of the most employable degree choices possible, Geography - The course provides a balance between Physical and Human Geography - Students develop an understanding of the inter-relationships between people and their environments - Environmental Geography is central to the course and students will develop their own values and attitudes in relation to geographical issues and questions ENTRY REQUIREMENTS: